nf-core/methylseq/docs/output.md

 # nf-core/methylseq Output

+**:warning: Please read this documentation on the nf-core website: https://nf-co.re/methylseq**

+Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files.

+## Introduction

+Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files.

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 Note that nf-core/methylseq contains two workflows - one for Bismark, one for bwa-meth.
 The results files produced will vary depending on which variant is run.